Last Updated on 2nd September 2023 by peppe8o

 In this tutorial, I’m going to show you how to install phpBB and configure your very first topic on a cheap Raspberry PI Zero W.

 phpBB is an open-source (Licensed under the GPLv2) forum software, built with a bulletin board logic, that can link a group of people or can power an entire website.
 Its features can be extended using extensions that can be installed and configured with few clicks.

-PhpBB includes a customizable registration process for your users, allowing administrator to manage permissions up to a fine level.
+PhpBB includes a customizable registration process for your users, allowing administrators to manage permissions up to a fine level.

 The primary purpose of phpBB is to facilitate post exchange between users.
 It uses a flat topic and post structure: this means that each new post reply is appended at the end and nidification is avoided. phpBB allows multiple attachments to share media/files with other users.
-Types and size of these files allowed can be configured in its administrative panel (ACP).
+The types and sizes of these files allowed can be configured in its administrative panel (ACP).
 It also supports emoticons, leaving the option of customizing smiles.

-phpBB also offers polling feature to let users call for vote for topics.
-Multiple polling options as well as time limits can be set.
+phpBB also offers a polling feature to let users call to vote for topics.
+Multiple polling options, as well as time limits, can be set.
 Users can be allowed or disallowed to change their vote at a later time.

-Individual forum are organized inside categories, which are something like containers including a logical topics organization.
+Individual forums are organized inside categories, which are something like containers including a logical topics organization.

-Please refer phpBB features page to get more info about.
+Please refer phpBB features page to get more info about it.

 As said, I’ll use a Raspberry PI Zero W, but this process applies to all Raspberry PI computer boards.